lordchewy/GambitCapstone/README.md

 -react
 -express
 -I'd like to use an animation library to streamline the process. looking into react anime.
--connect node
 -axios
--react router dom
+-react-router-dom
 -sass

 ### APIs

 The only external source of data would be my own collection of drawings.
-JSon dataset backend

 ### Sitemap